-The information provides additional information to assist in the preparation of development proposals which may not fall within an identified site.

-All development proposals must demonstrate how they meet the objectives set out for each community.
-They must also comply with the detailed requirements established for each community looking at natural heritage, landscape, cultural heritage, developer contributions and infrastructure requirements and flood risk, water and drainage.

-In addition all proposals must comply with the policies set out in the Plan as a whole.
+- 13.15 The information provides additional information to assist in the preparation of development proposals which may not fall within an identified site. - 13.16 All development proposals must demonstrate how they meet the objectives set out for each community.
+They must also comply with the detailed requirements established for each community looking at natural heritage, landscape, cultural heritage, developer contributions and infrastructure requirements and flood risk, water and drainage. - 13.17 In addition all proposals must comply with the policies set out in the Plan as a whole.

-The Maps and legend
+Maps and legend

-The legend that describes the proposal plans is the same for each plan.
+- 13.18 The legend that describes the proposal plans is the same for each map.
 The underlying base maps are provided by and are the property of Ordnance Survey.
 Any unlawful use or copying other than for the purposes of viewing and printing is prohibited.
 The information provided is for reference purposes only.
 No further copies may be made.
-The information provided by Ordnance Survey may not always be up to date, particularly in areas where there has been recent building.

-Constraints to development not shown on the proposals maps include listed buildings and scheduled ancient monuments.
-Accurate data regarding these and other non-designated cultural heritage sites can be obtained directly from the National Park Authority, the relevant local authority, Historic Scotland and RCAHMS.

-The representation of features or boundaries in which the Cairngorms National Park Authority or others have an interest does not necessarily imply their true positions.
+The information provided by Ordnance Survey may not always be up to date, particularly in areas where there has been recent building. - 13.19 Constraints to development not shown on the proposals maps include listed buildings and scheduled ancient monuments.
+Accurate data regarding these and other non-designated cultural heritage sites can be obtained directly from the National Park Authority, the relevant local authority, Historic Scotland and RCAHMS. - 13.20 The representation of features or boundaries in which the Cairngorms National Park Authority or others have an interest does not necessarily imply their true positions.
 For further information please contact the appropriate authority.

-An Camas Mòr
+4 An Camas Mòr